drmonroe/amzanalysis/README.md

 # Contents

+- Visualization of data sources
 - House Investigation Report
+- Mapping of AWS Leadership Principles to Bezos Testimony
 - Warehouse Workers Report of Conditions
 - AMZ Employees efforts to highlight abuses
 - Report on AMZ tax avoidance
 - Wardley Map of Dependencies
-- Map of Bezos Testimony
 - Map of Issues to Typical Responses on Twitter

+# Visualization of data sources

+This graphic depicts the data sources informing this assessment (there are many others but these are illustrative)

 # Data Point - The Congressional Report: "Investigation of Competition in Digital Markets"